-Craft breweries usually go to great lengths to stress reliance on tradition.
-They like to say they make things the historical way and are channeling “the good old days” rather than relying on the latest advances of beverage chemistry and science.
-Of course, the reality is more complicated, but vaunting the old ways is still a mainstay of the business.
-Even when novelty is offered, e.g., an unusual spice is used, people often say, well in the old days they used everything under the sun to flavour beer, so…
+Craft breweries usually go to great lengths to stress tradition.
+They like to say they make things the historical way, like “the good old days” rather than channeling latest advances in beverage chemistry and science.
+The reality is more complicated, but validating the old ways is still a mainstay of the business.
+Even when novelty is offered, for example, an unusual spice is used, people might say in the old days they used everything under the sun to flavour beer.
+(They did).

 “The word ‘steam’ may have referred to the pressure of natural carbonation developing in the beers.
 Today the brewing methods of those days are a mystery, and for many decades Anchor alone has used the quaint name ‘steam’ for its unique beer.
 Today Anchor is one of the smallest and most traditional breweries in the world.
 San Francisco’s famous Anchor Steam beer is unique, for our brewing process has evolved over many decades and is like no other in the world”.

 But first, what was steam beer in the heyday mentioned?
 We have a fairly good idea from a number of articles or passages in books written around 1900.
 This article, from the December, 1903 American Brewers Review, gives a detailed account of California steam beer production.
-Some of its highlights are: use of lager yeast to ferment in the temperature range for ale or top-fermentation brewing; generally an all-malt character but with some brewers opting to include grain adjunct or some sugar; use of black malt or caramel to lend an amber cast to the beer; fermentation in shallow pans with an initial fermentation in “starting tubs”; hopping at about 3/4 lb per barrel; use of hops from the West Coast; and use of local malting barley as well.
+Some highlights are, use of lager yeast to ferment in the temperature range for ale or top-fermentation brewing; an all-malt character but with some brewers opting to include grain adjunct or sugar; a dark amber cast to the beer; fermentation in shallow pans with an initial fermentation in “starting tubs”; hopping at about 3/4 lb per barrel of wort; use of hops from the West Coast; and use of local malting barley.

-The account states that for brewers without refrigeration equipment the wort was cooled in cooling equipment which was, as earlier accounts of steam beer breweries make clear, located on the top floors of the building.
-These were often provided with shutters to control in a primitive way air flow and temperature.
-These louvers can be seen in the image of Anchor Brewery above, from 1896.
+The account states that for brewers without refrigeration equipment the wort was cooled in cooling equipment which was, as other accounts of steam beer breweries make clear, located on the top floors of the breweries.
+These often had shutters to control in a primitive way air flow and temperature.
+The louvers can be seen in the image of Anchor Brewery above, from 1896.

-Malting barley often used in California then was a particularly prized 6-row type called Bay Barley, it was said to have plump kernels and be similar to fine, European-raised 2-row barley.
-Hops then, as California still had active fields, was a Cluster type, originally a cross-breeding of wild American hops and a variety(ies) brought from Europe by British or Dutch settlers.
-While Cluster is still available, other hybrids have been developed since, one is called Northern Brewer.
+Malting barley often used in California then was a particularly prized six-row type called Bay Barley, it was said to have plump kernels and similar to fine, European-raised two-row barley.
+Hops then, as California still had active hop culture, was a Cluster type.

-In 1903, much steam beer was krausened as well, meaning some freshly fermenting beer was added to clarified, fully-fermented beer to add a final, strong carbonation and a fresh note.
+In 1903, steam beer was krausened as well, meaning some freshly fermenting beer was added to clarified, fully-fermented beer to make a final, strong carbonation and add a fresh note.
 This is mentioned in the 1903 article, the Krausening was added to the keg in which full-fermented beer was then racked.

-Also, all Anchor Steam Beer is pasteurized, by a flash process which however is felt less impactful on the beer (from a taste standpoint) than a more intensive tunnel pasteurization process.
+Today all Anchor Steam Beer is pasteurized, however a flash process is used that is felt less impactful on the beer than the more intensive tunnel process.

 Cooling the wort the modern way and even flash pasteurizing are simply ways to better ensure a beer’s stability.
 They don’t alter the character of the beer in any meaningful way.

-My view is that in every important respect, Anchor Steam Beer reflects a classic steam beer tradition.
-It has the expected, slight aleish quality (fruity note) from a warm ferment but the roundness and clean quality of a lager beer.
-It is all-malt and uses a hybrid hop, as much steam beer around 1900 was, and did.
-Etc.
+My view is that in every important respect, Anchor Steam Beer reflects classic steam beer tradition.
+The beer has the expected, slight aleish quality (fruity note) from a warm ferment but the roundness and clean quality of a lager beer.
+It is all-malt and uses a hybrid hop, as much steam beer around 1900 did, etc.

-Anchor Steam is probably quite similar to much of the steam beer available before WW I. Since most breweries then used wooden vessels, which are hard to clean, some steam beer had unusual tastes.
+Therefore, Anchor Steam is probably quite similar to much of the steam beer available before WW I. Since most breweries then used wood vessels, which are hard to clean, some steam beer had unusual tastes.
 One surviving report, reprinted on Jess Kidden’s historical beer pages, called the taste “wild and gamy”.
-This may have meant some steam beer had a brettanomyces, “animal” note, or possibly a lactic edge from lactic acid bacteria.
-The 1903 article mentioned above likens the taste of steam beer to “weissbier”, of which some styles are sharp and lactic in taste.
-Anchor Steam Beer (fortunately!) does not have those tastes, but I’d think the best of the original steam beers were similar including, perhaps, the Anchor Steam of that era.
+This may have meant some steam beer had a Brettanomyces, or “animal”, note or possibly a sourish edge from lactic acid bacteria.

-Why then would Anchor partly distance itself from the steam beer made by the brewery when Maytag bought a stake in 1965 (he obtained full ownership in 1969)?
-One answer is very clear and understandable, which Fritz Maytag has discussed many times in interviews.
-When he bought the brewery, the beer was inconsistent.
+Why then would Anchor distance itself from early steam beer history?
+One answer is clear and understandable, something Fritz Maytag has discussed in interviews many times.
+When he bought the brewery the beer was inconsistent.
 Often it would go sour and bar owners were hesitant to stock a beer which was not reliably stable when sold.
-Also, due to straightened finances of the previous owner (from c.
+Also, due to the straightened finances of the previous owner (from c.
 1960 Lawrence Steese, and Joe Allen before him), sometimes sugar was used in the mash to reduce cost.
-Whether hop content from historical levels (see the 1903 article mentioned) was also cut back is unknown to me, but in any case today, Anchor Steam beer uses the aforementioned 1 lb hops per barrel, well within the historical range.
-Maytag commendably has ensured all-malt since the 60s.

-The name Anchor Steam Beer was registered in 1981 as a trademark as no other brewery had used the name steam beer since the 1930s, so indeed it is the only steam beer in the world in that sense.
+The name Anchor Steam Beer was registered in 1981 as a trademark as no other brewery had used the name steam beer since the 1930s.
+So indeed Anchor’s steam beer is the only one in the world in that sense.

 Note re first image above: The image shown of the Anchor Brewery, from 1896, was sourced from this website (www.thehoppyhour.com) and is believed available for educational and historical purposes.

-*Additional reading confirms that Anchor pitches its yeast at 60 F, similar to the range c.
+*Further reading confirms that Anchor pitches its yeast at 60 F, similar to what c.
 1900 sources specify for steam beer.
-This is important as much of the steam beer character derives from lager yeast being used atypically at warm temperatures.
+This is important as much of the steam beer character derives from lager yeast being used, atypically, at warm temperatures.